tezos/tezos/docs/doc_gen/rpcs/usage.rst

 "4000000000000" }``.
 When calling a RPC that requires an input through command-line, you will be prompted to provide the JSON input in your default configured text editor.

-In the following sections, you may find the complete list of RPCs available for the client and for the protocol Alpha.
-You may also find, for each RPC, its input, output and errors in JSON schema format.
-Dynamic parameters, such as ``<block-id>``, are described in `Dynamic parameters description`_